GingerBear/nba-daily/README.md

 # nba-daily
-Get recent games' summary and video in a easy formate.
+Get recent games' summary and video in a easy format.